ReneSaenz/DockerNotes/README.md

 The container will work on any cloud/laptop/VM that has the Docker Engine(runtime)

 #### Docker Components Analogy
 * Docker Engine (Docker daemon, Docker runtime) -> Shipping yard
 * Docker Images -> Shipping container manifest
 * Docker Container -> Shipping containers.
+* Containers are to virtual machines as threads are to processes.
+* Containers virtualize at the operating system level, Hypervisors virtualize at the hardware level.
+* Hypervisors abstract the operating system from hardware, containers abstract the application from the operation system.
+* Hypervisors consumes storage space for each instance.
+Containers use a single storage space plus smaller deltas for each layer and thus are much more efficient.
+* Containers can boot and be application-ready in less than 500ms and creates new designs opportunities for rapid scaling.
+Hypervisors boot according to the OS typically 20 seconds, depending on storage speed.
+* Containers have built-in and high value APIs for cloud orchestration.
+Hypervisors have lower quality APIs that have limited cloud orchestration value.

 ## Docker Installation